-Democrats, Republicans Play Blame Game as Pandemic Aid Negotiations Stall
+Trump Says Postal Service Funding Sticking Point in Pandemic Aid Negotiations

-WASHINGTON (CN) — As millions of Americans have been infected with Covid-19 and millions more are jobless and facing eviction, House Speaker Nancy Pelosi blamed Republicans Thursday for stalled negotiations on a measure that could provide a modicum of relief to their constituents.
+WASHINGTON (CN) — As millions of Americans have been infected with Covid-19 and millions more are jobless and facing eviction, President Donald Trump said Thursday that a major roadblock fo a new virus relief package was proposed funding for the U.S. Postal Service.

+During a Fox News talk show, Trump claimed Democrats were pushing for universal mail-in voting and needed several billion dollars in funding for the Postal Service to make that happen.
+Trump also predicted again, without providing evidence, that mail-in voting would result in voter fraud.

+House Speaker Nancy Pelosi said from the Capitol Thursday that Trump’s comments had, “no basis in fact.”
+Democrats, she said, were trying to meet the needs of the American people.

+In discussions with Republicans, Democrats have pushed for $10 billion for the Postal Service in a Covid-19 relief bill, down from $25 billion in a House-passed measure.
+Pelosi said in an interview on MSNBC that the $25 billion was originally proposed by the Postal Service’s Board of Governors, not Democrats.

-Republicans have claimed the Dems’ proposal is a “crazy wish-list,” but Pelosi said from the Capitol Thursday that those on the other side of the aisle don’t understand the extent to which Americans are struggling.
+Pelosi also blamed Republicans for stalled negotiations on a measure that could provide a modicum of relief to their constituents.
+She said that those on the other side of the aisle don’t understand the extent to which Americans are struggling.

 “Perhaps you mistook them for someone who gave a damn; that isn’t the case,” Pelosi said in a press conference Thursday.
 “Unless they see the reality of what it means in the lives of the American people, what good is it for us to agree to something that has no relationship to meeting the needs of the American people?”